Back to: 7: Finishing: The Optician’s Edge

 The Frame – Blame – Game

-Laramy-K is primarily an uncut lens only lab.
-We don’t do much finishing work so we don’t receive and return frames.
-[Most of our customers prefer doing their own in-house fishing work.]
-However, you will often need to send a frame to the lab.
+You will often need to send a frame to the lab.
 Be sure you have a way of tracking that frame!
 If you are sending it from your store and are using a pre-printed label, be sure that you make a copy of the label and set it in the customer tray.
+Since it is not your label once it leaves your shop you have no way of tracking it unless you have the tracking number!
 If you can prove that someone at the lab signed for the package, then you can charge them for a lost frame.
-If you are drop-shipping, be sure to write the confirmation number on the job order.
+In other words – it is THEIR PROBLEM.
+If you are drop-shipping a frame, be sure to write the confirmation number on the job order.
 Don’t say I didn’t warn you.

 More of this in the next lesson.